awei01/katsu-site-source/posts/2017-11-18-our-november-holiday-schedule.md

 In order to ensure a timely delivery for all Christmas and New Years orders **appointments must be made before November 24th**.
 Orders placed after 11/24, **will include a rush fee** and appointments must be made before December 1st.

-To schedule an appointment feel free to call us at 617-286-6135 or email us at info@9tailors.com.
+To schedule an appointment feel free to call us at 617-286-6135 or email us at {{ site.emails.info }}.